Equality Act 2010

 An age group includes people of the same age and people of a particular range of ages.
 An age group would include "over fifties" or twenty-one year olds.

 Age equality aims to ensure that in everything we do, we make every effort to eliminate unlawful discrimination and promote equality of opportunity for all age groups.
-This includes things like improving access to employment to younger and older people and preventing age related discrimination and bullying in services.

 Disability

-The law says that a disabled person is someone with 'a physical or mental impairment that has a substantial and long-term adverse effect on his ability to carry out normal day-to-day activities.'
+The law says that a disabled person is someone with 'a physical or mental impairment that has a substantial and long-term adverse effect on his ability to carry out normal day-to-day activities'.

 Examples include: